 I have worked over 25 years in Student Affairs for universities and colleges in the United Kingdom and Canada.
 For two years I served as Chief of Staff for my Member of Parliament, both at home in her constituency and also in Ottawa before returning to post-secondary education in late 2021.

-I have served as both Secretary and President of the Atlantic Association of College and University Student Services (AACUSS).
+- Being recognized by my peers and winning the Award of Merit from the Atlantic Association of College and University Student Services (AACUSS) in 2019

-Thank you for stopping by and please feel free to send me a message or a tweet.
+Thank you for stopping by.
+Please feel free to contact me: